-Already in the Old Testament animals were used to make clear a fundamental concept of the messianic epoch: the concept of peace.
+Even in the Old Testament animals were used to reveal a fundamental concept of the messianic epoch: the concept of peace.
 Here you can admire 3 figures and 65 stuffed animals.

 The Choir of Angels (Present)

-An ensemble of Baltic stones that have been joined together and painted.
+An ensemble of Baltic stones that have been assembled and painted.
 Various minerals.

 Brother Leo Korhorst, Hamburg (D).

-This type of regional building is still quite new, as it was only with the Belgian Association of Friends of the Nativity scenes that it came to Krippana.
+This type of regional building is still quite new, as it was only with the help of the Belgian Association of Friends of the Nativity Scenes that it came to Krippana.
 As in the works of Brueghel, the model of the decayed barns from Flanders can be found here.

 Figures in costumes and animals made of painted wood, company LANG (D).